 You can then click the Save for this Term button to save the Schema for this specific taxonomy term.
 To reuse/add this Schema across various taxonomy terms, you can click the Save as Template button.

-Once you’ve saved the Schema, you can check if the Schema has been implemented correctly on your archive pages by using Google’s Rich Results Testing tool.
+Once you’ve saved the Schema, you can check if the Schema has been implemented correctly on your archive pages using Google’s Rich Results Testing tool.